Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Partially because our days were shorter with more frequent breaks, and partially because I was beginning to really get my Camino mojo, I was now feeling great on day thirteen of the Camino Portugués.
 Or maybe it was because we saw our friends again?
 Or maybe it was the caffeine and sugar?
 Whatever the reason, it was working for me and I rolled with it!

-There are plenty of cafés in Pinheiro to take a break!
+There are plenty of cafés in Pinheiro to take a break, all clustered around the square with a covered cross in the middle.

-After walking straight through Pinheiro da Bemposta, the road became the Rua da Banda de Música or the "Band Street Music."
+After walking straight through Pinheiro da Bemposta, and after a turn to the right at a Y-intersection, the road became the Rua da Banda de Música or the "Band Street Music," below.
 However this delightful street got its name, I didn't care, but it sure brought sweet music to me as I walked upon it!

-And soon enough, the all-too-familiar N1 was up ahead in our path, and we crossed up and over it on this wonderful pedestrian bridge.
+And soon enough, the all-too-familiar N1 was up ahead in our path, and we turned left just before the highway and crossed up and over it on this wonderful pedestrian bridge.

 The view of the Rua do Pinheiro, ahead, from the top of the bridge was lovely, as we scanned the horizon towards our next destination.